GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-4/jonah-4.englishNatural.md

 yet son of a night it was and son of a night it perished.

-And I, will I pity not over Dwelling-of-Fish (Nineveh), the city, the great, which there-is in her much more than two ten ten-thousand Human (Adam), which knows not between his right-hand to his left-hand; and many beast?"
+And I, will I pity not over Dwelling-of-Fish (Nineveh), the city, the great, which there-is in her much more than two ten ten-thousand Earth (Adam), which knows not between his right-hand to his left-hand; and many beast?"